Table Of Contents

 Imagine a consulting firm, ABC Consultants, that provides services to a client.
 Here’s how Accrual Accounting would handle a specific transaction:

-Payment Received: The client pays the invoice on January 10th.
+c) Payment Received: The client paid the invoice on January 10th.

 No entry has been made yet because the revenue will not be recognised until the invoice is sent.